jimurai/cv/README.md

 Leading the development of electronic hardware and embedded control systems in order to support the development of Evonetix unique DNA synthesis technology.

 * Grew team from 2 to 12 (peak)
-* Created in house PCB CAD capability (Altium Designer, DB-based comp lib)
+* Created in house PCB CAD capability (Altium Designer)
 * Led development of multi-channel AC thermal control electronics
 * Established technical relationship with Analog Devices for ASIC development
 * Led architecture development of "MVP" thermal control mixed-signal ASIC